Our company values regarding user privacy and data protection

 Subject Access Request

-You have the right to see your personal data as defined under the legislation that we keep about you upon receipt of a written request and payment of a fee of £10 until and including April 2018.
-Any such requests will be fulfilled free of charge from May 2018.
+You have the right to see your personal data as defined under the legislation that we keep about you upon receipt of a written request.
 Any request should be sent to:

 City Energy Network Ltd